yang-robot-fan/yang-robot-fan/README.md

 Footprints:
   Invited to the "Tsinghua University AI Exchange Day".
   Invited to the "1st International Artificial General Intelligence (AGI) Conference".
-  Invited to the "MSRA (Microsoft Research Asia) Open Day** to explore the future of Large Language Models".
+  Invited to the "MSRA (Microsoft Research Asia) Open Day“ to explore the future of Large Language Models.

 🏸 Hobbies
 Go (Weiqi):Amateur 3-Dan ⚖️